pacifiic/augment-finetune-genomics/README.md

 data_preprocessing/1.preparing_real_sequences/3.fasta_to_vector.py
 data_preprocessing/2.preparing_virtual_sequences/9.fasta_to_vector.py
 ```
-These scripts convert real and virtual personal-genome FASTA files into vectorized
-tensor representations used for training.

 To launch all experiments in the suite simultaneously (as run in our study on 4×H100 GPUs):
 ```bash
 deepspeed --num_nodes 1 --num_gpus 4 \